apitestbase/apitestbase.github.io/_docs/en/creating-automated-test-case.md

 Click the result link beside the Run button to see the whole test case run report.
 This report can be saved as HTML file and used as test evidence in other places such as HP ALM.

 ## Sample Test Case
-The test case created above is available for download at [sample test case](../../sample-testcases/article-api/Update Article.json).
+The test case created above is available for download at <a href="../../sample-testcases/article-api/Update Article.json" download>sample test case</a>.
 After download, right click any folder on ATB UI and import it.